-Your WordPress admin area contains a Settings menu that allows you to set up your site’s global settings …
+By default, WordPress includes a Settings menu that allows you to modify your site’s global settings …

-Sections like Site Title and Tagline can affect traffic by influencing your site’s SEO, search indexing, etc …
+Sections like Site Title and Tagline can affect your site’s SEO, search results, etc …

-The Writing Settings area contains one of the most powerful and often overlooked automated traffic notification systems available to WordPress users …
+The Writing Settings area contains one of the most powerful and often overlooked automated traffic notification systems available to WordPress site owners …

 As described in this section,

 When you publish a new post, WordPress automatically notifies the following site update services …

 Unless you have purposely chosen to discourage search engines from indexing your site – see next section, then your site will automatically notify the list of update services entered into the Update Services field